EMBL-EBI-TSI/cpa-bioexcel-cwl/README.md

 # Cloud Portal Application - bioexcel-cwl
 Cloud Portal Bioexcel application to create VM with tools such as CWL, toil, docker and nfs client.
-It uses the ubuntu 18.04 image from openstack and installs tolls cwl, toil, docker using ansible.
+It uses the ubuntu 18.04 image from openstack and installs tools: cwl, toil, docker using ansible.

 ---